maruf89/node-multi-sitemap/README.md

 ```

 - Automatically generate the sitemap index XML file if it does not exist.
+- Automatically update the last modified of the sitemaps in the index whenever a child sitemap is flushed/updated
 - Does not currently support sitemap pages with more than 50,000 URLs